 Remove the Ixora Carrier Board and the Apalis Computer on Module from the blisters.
-Insert the computer on module into the X1 connector of the Carrier Board as tight as possible, with the module inclined ~30 to 45 degree in relation to the carrier board.
+Insert the computer on module into the X1 connector of the Carrier Board as tight as possible, with the module inclined ~30 to 45 degrees in relation to the carrier board.

 Warning: Make sure that the module is well connected to the carrier board.
 The image below has some checkpoints highlighted.

 Connect the DB9 to the IDC adapter cable to the X22 connector on the Ixora.

 Note: The adapter is included in the Toradex Cable Kit, the standard we used is normally called DTK or Intel standard.